adityaarakal/instant-express-manager/README.md

 - Installment tracking with progress indicators
 - Pause/Resume functionality
 - Auto-generation of EMI transactions
+- **Deduction Date**: Separate field for actual transaction date (independent of start/end dates)
+- **Update Deduction Date**: Update deduction date with options (this date only, all future, reset schedule)
 - **Convert to Recurring**: Convert EMIs to Recurring Templates if you realize the payment doesn't have a fixed end date

 ### Recurring Transactions